 We accounted for the business combination as a reverse recapitalization, which is the equivalent of Legacy BTX issuing stock for the net assets of MCAD, accompanied by a recapitalization, with MCAD treated as the acquired company for accounting purposes.
 The determination of MCAD as the "acquired" company for accounting purposes was primarily based on the fact that subsequent to the business combination, Legacy BTX has a majority of the voting power of the combined company, Legacy BTX will comprise all of the ongoing operations of the combined entity, a majority of the governing body of the combined company and Legacy BTXs' senior management will comprise all of the senior management of the combined company.
 The net assets of MCAD were stated at historical cost with no goodwill or other intangible assets recorded.
-Reported results from operations included herein prior to the business combination are those of Legacy BTX.
-The shares and corresponding capital amounts and loss per share related to Legacy BTXs' outstanding redeemable convertible preferred stock, redeemable convertible common stock and common stock prior to the business combination have been retroactively restated to reflect the exchange ratio established in the business combination of .9475, or the Exchange Ratio.
+Reported results from operations included herein prior to the business combination are those of Legacy BTXs' outstanding redeemable convertible preferred stock, redeemable convertible common stock and common stock prior to the business combination have been retroactively restated to reflect the exchange ratio established in the business combination of .9475, or the Exchange Ratio.